Seven Little Australians (1939 film)

-Seven Little Australians is a 1939 Australian film directed by Arthur Greville Collins and starring Charles McCallum.
+Seven Little Australians is a 1939 Australian film directed by Arthur Greville Collins and starring Charles McCallum and, in her screen debut, an 18-year-old Pat McDonald.
 It is an adaptation of Ethel Turner's 1894 novel in a contemporary setting.

 Synopsis

-Seven children live with their tyrannical father, Captain McCallum, and step mother Esther.
+Seven children live with their tyrannical father, Captain Woolcot, and step mother Esther.
 The children can never make their father happy.
 The second oldest girl, Judy, is sent to boarding school.

 Judy runs away and falls ill.
 She is found by her father who allows her to go on holiday in the country to recuperate.
 The other children come along with her.

 Judy is killed by a falling branch.
 The Captain becomes aware of how he has mistreated his family.